 We do not have the ability to conduct all aspects of our preclinical testing or clinical trials ourselves.
 As a result, we are, and expect to remain, dependent on third parties to conduct our ongoing clinical trials and any future clinical trials of our product candidates.
 The timing of the initiation and completion of these trials will therefore be partially controlled by such third parties and may result in delays to our development programs.
 Specifically, we expect CROs, clinical investigators, and consultants to play a significant role in the conduct of these trials and the subsequent collection and analysis of data.
 However, we will not be able to control all aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
-We and our CROs are required to comply with GCP requirements, which are regulatory authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for all of our current product candidates and any future product candidates in clinical trial sites.
+We and our CROs are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for all of our current product candidates and any future product candidates in clinical development.
+Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, clinical trial investigators and clinical trial sites.
 If we or any of our CROs or clinical trial sites fail to comply with applicable GCP requirements, the data generated in our clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-In addition, our clinical trials must be conducted with product produced under CGMP regulations.
-Our failure to comply with these regulations may require us to stop and/or repeat clinical trials, which would delay the marketing approval process.
+In addition, our clinical trials, which would delay the marketing approval process.